rogitoms/Flappy-Bird/README.md

 Flappy Bird 3D is a browser-based game that challenges players to navigate a bird through a series of moving pipes using simple keyboard controls.
 Developed using [Three.js](https://threejs.org/), the game immerses players in a dynamic 3D environment with smooth animations, realistic physics, and progressively increasing difficulty.

 ## How to Play
-Flappy Bird 3D is simple yet challenging.
+Flappy-Bird 3D is simple yet challenging.
 The objective is to guide a bird through a series of moving pipes without crashing into them.
 To control the bird:
 1. Flap the wings: Press the Spacebar to make the bird fly upward.
 2. Gravity: The bird naturally falls due to gravity, so you need to keep flapping to stay in the air.